dstogov/php-ffi/README.md

 Casts given $cdata to another C type, specified by C declaration **string** or **FFI\CType** object.

 This function may be called statically and use only predefined types, or as a method of previously created FFI object.
-In last case the first argument may reuse all type and tag names defined in FFI constructor.
+In last case the first argument may reuse all type and tag names defined in FFI::cdef().

 ##### static function addr(FFI\CData $cdata): FFI\CData;